 Robotics Exhibitions and Competitions

-The Missouri 4-H Robot Challenge will allow 4-H members in the robotics project an opportunity to showcase the skills they have gained in teamwork, engineering, programming, and problem solving.
-There are four contests: Unknown Challenge, Sumo Bots, Motorized Challenge, and Scratch Google Doodle.
-Robot platforms include Lego Mindstorms, VEX, or other appropriate robot meeting the requirements of the challenges.
+The Missouri 4-H Robotic & STEM Challenge will allow 4-H members in the Robotics and Computers & Programming projects an opportunity to showcase the skills they have gained in teamwork, engineering, programming, and problem solving.
+There are seven contests: Known Challenge, Unknown Challenge, Exhibition, Sumo Bots, Motorized Challenge, Scratch Google Doodle, and TurtleBlocks.
+Robot platforms include Lego Mindstorms, VEX IQ/EDR/V5, or any other appropriate robot meeting the requirements of the challenges.
 Interviews are part of the challenges.
 Participants may also have an educational display and/or demonstration.
 Each individual and/or team will have a pit area to collaborate, program, and maintain robots as necessary.

 This event is sponsored by Missouri 4-H and MFA Incorporated.

 Registration is open March 13 through 4HOnline and will close on April 10.
 The challenge is open to Missouri 4-H members and do not have to qualify at a local robotics event.

 This is an individual or team challenge: youth may be part of a team of 2-5 youth in the same age division.
 There is a participant fee of $10 per youth; with $5 entry fee per youth per challenge entered.
 Credit Card payment preferred with cash or check payments made to the county of 4-H enrollment.

 Registration is through 4HOnline at Missouri.4honline.com.

 Youth will register individually and will compete as individuals or on a team in the same age division.
 They will identify the team members when they register (each youth will do this.)
 Team members must be in the same age division.
 Participants must be 4-H age of 8-18 as of January 1, 2018.
 Age divisions: junior (8-10) intermediate (11-13) and senior (14-18).